wp-plugins/featured-articles-lite/readme.txt

 Contributors: codeflavors
 Tags:  javascript slider, wordpress slideshow, image slider, wordpress slider plugin, rotator, image rotator,customizable slider, wp slider, responsive slider, wordpress slider, best wordpress slider, slideshow plugin, wordpress picture slider, javascript rotator, responsive slideshow plugin, best slider wordpress, video slider, jquery slider, responsive slider plugin, picture slider, custom post types, responsive rotator, responsive image slider, responsive picture slider, responsive image slider plugin, best slider, responsive, featured articles slider, responsive slideshow, photo rotator, slideshow, photo slider, photo gallery, wordpress responsive slider, image gallery, wordpress video slider, wordpress picture gallery, wordpress gallery, template tag, best responsive slider, wordpress image slider, image slider plugin, wordpress photo gallery, best responsive wordpress slider plugin, slider plugin, jquery rotator, slider, featured articles, featured posts slider, shortcode
 Requires at least: 4.0
-Tested up to: 4.2.1
+Tested up to: 4.2.2
 Stable tag: trunk

-Featured Articles is a responsive WordPress slider plugin that can create sliders from any existing WordPress content (posts, custom posts, pages or gallery images).
+WordPress slider plugin for Featured Content that can create responsive, video enabled sliders from your existing WordPress content.

 == Description ==

-**Featured Articles for WordPress** slider plugin allows you to create sliders in your blog pages directly from your already written content, be it posts, custom posts, pages or WordPress Gallery images.
-With the ability to change any slider aspect by making use of slideshow themes that are delivered with the plugin, almost anything is possible.
+**Featured Articles** is a [WordPress slider plugin](http://www.codeflavors.com/featured-articles-pro/ "Best WordPress slider plugin") that allows you to create sliders in your blog pages directly from your already written content, be it posts, custom posts, pages or WordPress Gallery images.
+Some of its features are:

+* Responsive and mobile ready;
+* Sliders can be created from posts, pages, gallery images (PRO) or custom post types (PRO);
+* Navigation arrows and pagination;
+* Multiple slider themes(PRO);
+* Preloading functionality on page load;
+* Lots of actions and filters for customizing output and functionality;
+* SEO friendly;
+* Packed with layout and animation options;
+* Various slider publishing methods: shortcodes, widgets, automatic placement, PHP code that can be used in templates;
+* Slider themes visual editor (PRO);
+* Dynamic areas for fast publishing (PRO);
+* Slider caching for faster page loading (PRO);
+* ... and many more.

+With the ability to change any slider aspect by making use of slider themes that are delivered with the plugin, almost anything is possible.

 Also, it offers the possibility to create additional themes (with some PHP, CSS and JavaScript knowledge) that can have custom written animations by extending the base functionality of the main slider script.

 https://vimeo.com/113921051

-Slideshows can be published in WordPress by any of these ways (or all at the same time):
+Sliders can be published in WordPress by any of these ways (or all at the same time):

-* manual placement directly into your WordPress theme template files (requires editing the template file you want to place a slideshow in and add a small piece of code);
+* manual placement directly into your WordPress theme template files (requires editing the template file you want to place a slider in and add a small piece of code);
 * shortcode placement directly into a post or page content;
 * widget placement into any widget areas your theme has;
 * automatic placement in any page just above the page loop.

-While Lite version of FeaturedArticles provides all the neccessary tools for creating very nice slideshows, PRO version of this same plugin comes in addition with:
+While Lite version of Featured Articles provides all the neccessary tools for creating very nice slideshows, PRO version of this same plugin comes in addition with:

 * more slider themes, all video enabled and responsive;
 * **video enabled** custom slides for **YouTube and Vimeo** that can embed videos in your WordPress sliders;